 The distinguishing and thrilling sound of a motorcycle engine is indeed riveting and loud.
-And even louder when riders add to their machine non-standard exhausts.
-New studies now reveal the biggest source of noise danger for motorcyclists is in fact not those loud exhausts.
+And even louder when motorcycle riders add to their machine non-standard exhausts.
+New studies now show that the biggest source of noise danger for motorcyclists is in fact NOT those loud exhausts.
 It’s actually the noise generated by air swishing over the riders helmet.
 It’s this which is now the big concern for hearing loss.

 Motorcycle helmets, while protecting our brains may also be contributing to hearing loss.
 This is why we diligently wear ear plugs/protection – you do don’t you?
-Now these facts have been determined in results released by the “Aero acoustic Sources of Motorcycle Helmet Noise” study.
-This was published in the Journal of the Acoustical Society of America which found that the noise inside of your helmet can reach dangerous levels, even while driving at legal speeds.
+These new findings determined in results released by the “Aero acoustic Sources of Motorcycle Helmet Noise” stud, published in the Journal of the Acoustical Society of America which found. . . that the noise inside of your helmet can reach dangerous levels, even while driving at legal speeds.

 Motorcycle Helmets Protecting Our Brains May Be Contributing to Hear Loss

 Researchers from the University of Bath and Bath Spa University in performing the study, placed motorcycle helmets on mannequin heads, mounted them in a wind tunnel and turned on the fans, recreating the wind and noise situation from the riding experience.
 By placing microphones at different locations around the helmet and at the mannequin’s ear, the researchers found that an area underneath the helmet and near the chin bar is a significant source of the noise that reaches riders’ sensitive eardrums. the opening at the chin of a full-face helmet was the main source of noise.
 The study incorporated factors at how speed, helmet angle, and venting affected the noise level.